 GsDevKit, the open-source development kit for GemStone/S 64 Bit (formerly referred to as GLASS or Seaside), provides a Pharo-compatible GemStone Smalltalk environment.
 With the optional Seaside framework, you can create and deploy desktop-like web applications.

+GsDevKit and Seaside for GemStone are distributed as open-source products via GitHub.
 For more information, see gemtalksystems.com/small-business/gsdevkit/.